How to Get Better at Soccer in 1 Week (Solo Training Guide)

 7. Make Things Fun and Enjoyable

-The best way to keep yourself motivated is to make sure that the drills you plan are enjoyable to work through.
+The best way to keep yourself motivated is to make sure the individual soccer drills you plan are enjoyable to work through.

 While there will undoubtedly be times when you have to sweat and suffer, it's much easier to put in the effort if you enjoy what you do.